odysseyalive/jstack/templates/shared/docs/user-guide.md

 ## Overview

-The JarvisJR Stack template system provides pre-configured, production-ready website templates that can be deployed instantly with proper security, SSL certificates, and monitoring.
+The COMPASS Stack template system provides pre-configured, production-ready website templates that can be deployed instantly with proper security, SSL certificates, and monitoring.

 ### Key Features